software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > - `createAnswerDoesNotSaveAnswerForNonPublishedQuiz`: save a _non-published quiz_ with a question to the database and send a POST request to the `/api/answers` with a valid request body.
 Then, the response should status have a `403 Bad Request` status and the database should not have any answers
 >
 > Create an issue for this task and add it to the Sprint Backlog project.
 Add the "test" label for the issue.
 Set the milestone as "Sprint 3".

 {: .important-title }

+> Exercise 13
+>
+> Come up with appropriate test scenarios for the GET `/api/quizzes/{id}/answers` endpoint and implement the test methods for the scenarios.
+>
+> Create an issue for this task and add it to the Sprint Backlog project.
+Add the "test" label for the issue.
+Set the milestone as "Sprint 3".

+{: .important-title }